Makadi Bay

 Marsa Alam City

 Marsa Alam City stretches for about 540 kilometres along the shoreline of the Red Sea Riviera, Al-Bahr Al-Ahmar governorateEgypt.
-Also, it lies 325 km far from the nearest governorate (Aswan) in the Nile valley and 365 km to Luxor.
+Also, it lies 325 km from the nearest governorate (Aswan) in the Nile Valley and 365 km to Luxor.
 Meanwhile, Al-Quseir borders it in the north, Sudanese borders in the south, the Red Sea coast in the east and the Aswan governorate in the west.